Noh Hee-kyung: Early works, motherhood as theme

 Noh said she wrote The Most Beautiful Goodbye in the World (1996) two years after the death of her own mother, as a tribute to her.
 The drama is about a devoted mother in her sixties whose family has always taken her for granted.
-But when they learn she has been diagnosed with a terminal illness and doesn't have much time left to live, they all come together for the first time to give her the support they've always denied her.
-With heart-wrenching dialogue and meaty performances from Na Moon-hee and Joo Hyun, the TV series instantly brought fame to Noh.
+But when they learn she has been diagnosed with a terminal illness and doesn't have much time left to live, they all come together for the first time to give her the support they haven’t given her before.
+With heart-wrenching dialogue and meaty performances from Na Moon-hee and Joo Hyun, the TV series brought Noh instant fame.
 The story of a dying mother resonated with viewers and critics alike, winning the Grand Prize for TV ("Daesang") and Best TV Drama at the 1997 Baeksang Arts Awards.
 After a 1997 novelization, Noh adapted the drama into a stage play in 2010, which starred Jung Ae-ri and Song Ok-sook in the lead role.
-In 2011, director Min Kyu-dong made a film adaptation titled The Last Blossom.
+In 2011, director Min Kyu-dong made a film adaptation entitled The Last Blossom.

 Noh continued writing television dramas.
 Lie (1998), which started the "mania drama" trend (Korean slang for low ratings but big cult following online), is about a couple played by Lee Sung-jae and Yoo Ho-jeong who are unable to have children, and Bae Jong-ok as the woman who comes between them.
 In Did We Really Love?
-(1999), Bae Yong-joon struggles between the choice of love or materialism, represented by Kim Hye-soo and Yoon Son-ha.
-Sad Temptation (1999) was the first to feature a gay couple on Korean TV, played by Kim Kap-soo and Joo Jin-mo.
-Foolish Love (2000), starring Lee Jae-ryong and Bae Jong-ok, competed in the same timeslot as massive hit Hur Jun, and thus became one of the lowest-rated Korean dramas in history, at around 1%.
-Solitude (2002) dealt with a single mother (Lee Mi-sook) who is pursued by a younger man (Ryoo Seung-bum) 15 years her junior.
+(1999), Bae Yong-joon struggles to choose between love or materialism, as embodied by Kim Hye-soo and Yoon Son-ha.
+Sad Temptation (1999), starring Kim Kap-soo and Joo Jin-mo, was the first drama to feature a gay couple on Korean TV.
+Foolish Love (2000), starring Lee Jae-ryong and Bae Jong-ok, competed in the same timeslot as the massive hit Hur Jun, and thus became one of the lowest-rated Korean dramas in history, at around 1%.
+Solitude (2002) dealt with a single mother (Lee Mi-sook) who is pursued by a man (Ryoo Seung-bum) 15 years her junior.

-In More Beautiful Than a Flower (2004), Noh explored the many facets of family love when a mother (the "flower" of the title, played by Go Doo-shim) is diagnosed with dementia.
+In More Beautiful Than a Flower (2004), Noh explored the many facets of familial love when a mother (the "flower" of the title, played by Go Doo-shim) is diagnosed with dementia.
 The drama received several awards at the 2004 KBS Drama Awards, including Best Writer for Noh, and the Grand Prize ("Daesang") for Go.
 It also won Best TV Drama at the 2004 Baeksang Arts Awards.